mikaelkindborg/VimanaCode/README.md

 Virtually everything happens at runtime.
 Very litte is done during parsing (only setting the basic types of objects).
 There is no compile step.

+## Function Definition Syntax

+I have tested a variety of different styles for function definitions.
+Below are some variations.
+Primitive "DEF" defined a global function.
+To follow the postfix evaluation order, it comes as the last element in the function definition (but it does not necessarily have to be like that).

+Current style (the parens around the function name are needed to "quote" it):

+    ((N) =>
+      N 0 EQ (1) (N 1 - FACT N *) IFELSE)
+    (FACT) DEF

+Alternative style with symbol ":" for quoting the function name (this is a prefix operation):

+    ((N) =>
+      N 0 EQ (1) (N 1 - FACT N *) IFELSE)
+    : FACT DEF

+Function name comes first ("DEFINE" is longer than "DEF" so it stands out more when on its own at the end of the expression):

+    (FACT) ((N) =>
+      N 0 EQ (1) (N 1 - FACT N *) IFELSE)
+    DEFINE

+Function name first and ":" used to quote the name (this looks a bit like the syntax in Forth):

+    : FACT ((N) =>
+      N 0 EQ (1) (N 1 - FACT N *) IFELSE)
+    DEFINE

+Function name part of the function list:

+    (FACT (N) =>
+      N 0 EQ (1) (N 1 - FACT N *) IFELSE)
+    DEFINE

+Here the parameter and function name are visually similar to the code for the actual function call:

+    ((N FACT) =>
+      N 0 EQ (1) (N 1 - FACT N *) IFELSE)
+    DEFINE

+And in this example, "FUNCTION" is a prefix function that also quotes the function name:

+    FUNCTION FACT
+    ((N) =>
+      N 0 EQ (1) (N 1 - FACT N *) IFELSE)

+Personally, I am very hesitant to introduce prefix operations.
+That is why parens are used to quote symbols, and not ":".

+Perhaps I will switch to the following style, and put the function name first to make it clearly visible.
+Note that DEFINE is still a postfix operation:

+    (FUNNAME) (FUNBODY) DEFINE

+This is the style used in the third example above.
+An alternative name is "DEFUN", which was used in MacLisp, so there is a nostalgic aspect to it.

+Read more in [design.md](design.md) about the design of the language (will eventually move the above examples to that document).

+An interesting observation with respect to postfix notation is that it is smimilar to the object-first syntax used in Smalltalk and many other object-oriented languages.
+Currently there is no "message dispatch" on the parameter object type(s), but this could be introduced.

+So the postfix syntax may not be so strange after all, when you consider the message sensing syntax used in many languages.

 ## Language Grammar

 Vimana has no grammar.
 Or rather, the grammar is really simple, and is best explained by giving some examples.